Kuadrant/authorino/docs/features.md

   authorization:
   - name: my-policy-1
-    conditions: # authenticated access to /foo controlled by policy
+    when: # authenticated access to /foo controlled by policy
     - patternRef: foo
     json: {...}
 ```